Robinlovelace/open-gat/README.md

 reflecting on the status of Transport Geography as a self-standing branch of Geography (Rimmer 1978).
-A book on the transport geography of India provides an insight into the field at the time, with a focus on infrastructure and statistcs, transport geography sat firmly in the quantitative tradition of geographic research (Raza and Aggarwal 1986), despite Rimmer (1979) criticism that much of the field ignored the wider impacts of transport systems.
+A book on the transport geography of India provides an insight into the field at the time, with a focus on infrastructure and statistics, transport geography sat firmly in the quantitative tradition of geographic research (Raza and Aggarwal 1986), despite Rimmer (1979) criticism that much of the field ignored the wider impacts of transport systems.
 Geographic analysis in transport research